Patriot Exchange Program

 Medical insurance for students studying abroad or participants of cultural exchange programs

-Designed for individuals and groups of five or more students studying abroad or participants of cultural exchange programs.
+Designed for individuals and groups of students studying abroad or participants of cultural exchange programs.
 Most plan options are designed to meet the U.S. J1 and J2 visa travel insurance requirements.

 Whether your trip takes you abroad for a few weeks or a year, your cultural exchange experience should be enjoyable.
 You have enough to worry about when you're traveling.
 Don't let your medical coverage be an uncertainty.
 IMG has developed Patriot Exchange Program to offer a complete package of international benefits available 24 hours a day.
 Most of the plan options are designed to meet the U.S. visa travel insurance requirements for a student studying abroad or a participant of cultural exchange.

-The individual and group plans provide coverage for dependents and may be purchased in monthly increments.
+The individual and group (two or more primary insureds) plans provide coverage for dependents and may be purchased in monthly increments.
 You can choose from a range of plan maximums and additional add-on coverages.
 You may also seek treatment with the hospital or doctor of your choice.
-When seeking treatment in the U.S., you have access to the independent Preferred Provider Organization (PPO), a separately organized network of hundreds of thousands of established, highly qualified health care physicians and many well-recognized hospitals in the U.S. contracted by IMG.
-You can quickly search the network through MyIMG.

 - Medical insurance for students studying abroad or participants of cultural exchange programs